U-Shift/Transport-Demand-Modelling/3-FactorAnalysis.md

 The selection of the number of factors in the Parallel analysis can be
 threefold:

 - Detect where there is an “elbow” in the graph;
 - Detect the intersection between the “FA Actual Data” and the “FA Simulated Data”;
--   Consider the number of factors with eigenvalue &gt; 1.
+- Consider the number of factors with eigenvalue \> 1.

 **2. Kaiser Criterion**